In the face of ambiguity, refuse the temptation to guess.

 unicode_value = ord(char)

 Strings are ordered sequences of characters, each of which occupies a specific memory location.
 In Python programming, strings are stored as character arrays, with each character assigned a unique memory address for efficient retrieval and manipulation.
-Python uses Unicode for its strings, which accommodates a wide range of characters from different languages and symbol systems.
-This Unicode compatibility allows Python to effectively manage international text, making it a robust option for global software development that requires multilingual support.
+Python uses Unicode for its strings by default (since Python 3), which accommodates a wide range of characters from different languages and symbol systems.

 # Storing a string in Python